-100% Glycerin ( Extracted by saponification process of Karanja or Mahawa oil (non Palm)
+100% Glycerine (Extracted by saponification process of Karanja or Mahawa oil - non Palm)

-Glycerin is a neutral, sweet-tasting, colourless, thick liquid.
-It is commonly used in the manufacture of clear soaps, lip balms, hand lotions, hair products and moisturizing creams for its cleansing, emollient, humectant and softening properties.
-Although conventional glycerin is associated with industrial processes, our glycerin is created from the natural process of saponification.
-The oils we use in this process – karanja or mahawa oil – are both sustainably and organically sourced and the final product is graded as suitable for therapeutic and food use.
-By contrast, most conventionally-produced glycerin brokered on the open market is a by-product of industrial processes, may contain impurities and is often from an untraceable source.
+Glycerine is a neutral, colourless, thick liquid.
+It is commonly used in the manufacture of clear soaps, lip balms, hand lotions, hair products, and moisturizing creams for its cleansing, emollient, humectant, and softening properties.
+Although conventional glycerine is associated with industrial processes, our glycerine is created from the natural process of saponification.
+The oils we use in this process – Karanja or Mahawa oil – are both sustainably and organically sourced.
+By contrast, most conventionally produced glycerine brokered on the open market is a by-product of industrial processes, may contain impurities and is often from an untraceable source.

-Having high quality, naturally-sourced glycerin is particularly important when used in body products because it is often used in formulations to treat wounds, burns, rashes, eczema or skin and hair that is generally dry or damaged.
-It can be further irritating to sensitive skin if the products used to try and solve the problem are actually from an impersonal, industrial process (most conventional glycerin is a byproduct from biodiesel manufacturing).
-Our customers who want to use this versatile ingredient – whether in home-made lip balms, soaps or moisturisers, or even food use – can use our organic product with confidence that it is both ethically sourced and a pure, safe-to-use product.
+Having a high quality, naturally sourced glycerine is particularly important when used in body products because it is often used in formulations to treat wounds, burns, rashes, eczema or skin and hair that is generally dry or damaged.
+It can be further irritating to sensitive skin if the products used to try and solve the problem are actually from an impersonal, industrial process (most conventional glycerine is a by product from biodiesel manufacturing).
+Our customers who want to use this versatile ingredient – whether in homemade lip balms, soaps or moisturisers – can use our organic product with confidence that it is both ethically sourced, pure and safe-to-use product.

-Our organic glycerin is ideal for those who like to make their own soaps and have control of what goes into them – whether for therapeutic needs or creative preference.
-Making soap and natural beauty products have become popular cottage industries in recent years and having access to organic-grade ingredients helps to create truly luxurious merchandise.
+Our organic glycerine is ideal for those who like to make their own soaps and have control of what goes into them.
+Making soap's and natural beauty products have become popular cottage industries in recent years and having access to organic-grade ingredients helps to create truly luxurious merchandise.

-Glycerin is also used as a solvent by herbalists who need an alternative to alcohol for extracting material from plants – to create herbal tinctures that are suitable for children, pets, and others for whom alcohol-free products are best.
+Glycerine is also used as a solvent by herbalists who need an alternative to alcohol for extracting material from plants – to create herbal tinctures that are suitable for children, pets and others for whom alcohol-free products are best.

-Glycerin’s anti-bacterial quality and ability to cleanse and treat skin without blocking pores also make it a popular ingredient in formulations for acne and oily skin.
+Glycerine’s anti-bacterial quality and ability to cleanse and treat the skin without blocking pores also make it a popular ingredient in formulations for acne and oily skin.

 Added to hair products, it is therapeutic for dry, brittle hair, restoring health and shine.

-Common uses: popular as an ingredient in: toothpaste, cosmetics (including lipstick, lip-gloss and eye-shadow), shampoos, lip balms, hand lotions, hair products, shaving products and creams; herbal remedies; glycerin soaps and other household items; in formulations for dry and damaged skin.
+COMMON USES: Popular as an ingredient in cosmetics (including lipstick, lip-gloss, and eye-shadow), shampoos, lip balms, hand lotions, hair products, shaving products, and creams; herbal remedies; glycerine soaps and other household items; in formulations for dry and damaged skin.